 The Learning Revolution (2010s)

-The adaptive management movement, championed by organisations like DFID (now FCDO), USAID through its Collaborating, Learning, and Adapting framework, and various think tanks, argued that programmes needed to be designed for learning, not just measurement.
+In parallel, the adaptive management movement, championed by organisations like DFID (now FCDO) and by USAID through its Collaborating, Learning, and Adapting (CLA) framework, argued that programmes needed to be designed for learning, not just measurement.

 Key Milestones in MEL Evolution